Skip to Content

 Day 4: Embrace the Beach Life

-Morning: Wake up early, cycle to An Bang Beach (the most famous beach in Hoi An), and enjoy a beachside breakfast.
+Morning: Cycle to An Bang Beach (the most famous beach in Hoi An), and enjoy a beachside breakfast.

-Mid-Morning to Afternoon: Spend your day relaxing on the beach, go swimming, or try out some water sports activities.
-If you’re feeling adventurous, take a surfing lesson or go kayaking.
+Mid-Morning to Afternoon: Spend your day relaxing on the beach or try out some water sports (it’s up to you).
+If you’re feeling adventurous, you can try a surfing lesson or go kayaking.

-Late Afternoon: As the day cools down, hop on your bicycle and head to the picturesque Cua Dai Beach.
-There are fewer crowds here, making it a great spot to watch the sun setting over Hoi An’s charming countryside.
+Late Afternoon: Hop on your bike and head to Cua Dai Beach for sunset.
+There are fewer people here, making it a great spot to watch the sun set over Hoi An’s countryside.

-Evening: Go back to Hoi An, freshen up, and have a relaxing seafood dinner at a restaurant like Mango Mango, which offers beautiful river views and creative Vietnamese dishes.
+Evening: Go back to Hoi An, freshen up, and have a relaxing seafood dinner at riverside restaurant with vies like Mango Mango.

 Day 5: A Day at Cham Islands